 Nowadays, the Department of Legal Metrology has been more attentive and prosecute all violators of the Legal Metrology Laws.
+So just go with the compile list of objects and establishments under legal metrology.
 In Big Cinemas v.
 Manoj Kumar, the National Consumer Redressal Commission directed the legal Metrology department to keep an eye on the lawbreakers.

 List of objects and establishments that fall under the ambit of the Legal Metrology Act